This post may contain affiliate links. Please read my disclosure policy for details.

 Can I heat up overnight oats?

-Typically overnight oats are made to eat chilled but if you’d rather have them warm, you can pour them into a microwave-safe bowl and heat them up for 1 minute.
+Overnight oats are meant to be eaten cold, but if you prefer them warm, just pour them into a microwave-safe bowl and heat them up for about 1 minute.

-- Use old-fashioned rolled oats – this is the best type of oats to get the perfect creamy and slightly chewy texture.
+- Use old-fashioned rolled oats – They’re the best choice for a creamy, slightly chewy texture.

-- If you like a thinner oatmeal consistency, add a splash of milk, reduce the amount or omit yogurt or skip chia seeds.
+- If you prefer a thinner oatmeal consistency, just add a splash of milk, reduce the amount of yogurt, or skip the chia seeds.

-- These overnight oats are so quick to prep and they hold for up to 4 days in the refrigerator meaning that you can prepare a big batch and have breakfast ready for the entire week.
+- These overnight oats are super quick to prep and last up to 4 days in the fridge.
+You can make a big batch and have breakfast ready for the whole week.

-- Adjust the amount of Biscoff spread according to how wide/narrow your container is and according to how thick you want the cookie layer to be.
+- Adjust the amount of Biscoff spread based on the size of your container and how thick you want the cookie layer.

-- To have your breakfast on the go or out of home, pour your overnight oats into glass or plastic containers with lids.
+- For breakfast on the go, pour your overnight oats into glass or plastic containers with lids.

 RECIPE FAQ